-A PEA is a two-stage process: a desk study and a phase 1 habitat survey.
+A PEA is a two-stage process: a desk study and a field survey.
 The ecologist will conduct a desk study in the office to record protected sites, habitats and species within 1 km of the site.
-The ecologist will then conduct a phase 1 habitat survey, which involves visiting the site and recording habitats and species, as well as assessing the potential for protected species to be present.
+The ecologist will then conduct a field survey, which involves visiting the site and recording habitats and species, as well as assessing the potential for protected species to be present.

 A PEA can be undertaken at any time of year, although April to September is optimal.

-PEAs are often conducted in conjunction with a Preliminary Inspection for Bats (PIB), if buildings are on site.
+PEAs are often conducted in conjunction with a Preliminary Roost Assessment (PRA), if buildings are on site.